What is mental fitness?

 Fitness is defined as the ability to survive and thrive.

 Overcoming the clinical stigma

 While health care services and fitness programs are related, they are different.

 4D Fit is a fitness program, not a health care service.

 While physical and mental health services are provided by a licensed medical doctor or clinician in a hospital or clinical setting, and may include screenings, diagnoses, and treatment of an illness, injury, or other health condition…

-Physical and mental fitness programs are guided by a fitness instructor, coach, or trainer—often at a remote site, outdoors, or at a fitness facility—and may include exercise instruction, nutritional guidelines, and social support to achieve specific goals.
+Physical and mental fitness programs are guided by a fitness instructor, coach, or trainer—often outside or at a fitness facility—and may include a fitness assessment, exercise instruction, nutritional guidelines, and social support to achieve specific goals.

 Fitness supports health—and success!

-Mental fitness is an essential part of overall wellness and achievement that depend on constructive thoughts, feelings, and actions.
+Mental fitness is an essential part of overall wellness and achievement that depend on healthy thoughts, feelings, and actions.